Bhomik/SemanticHumanMatting/README.md

 For creation of trimaps (3 channels are created, with each pixel having a value of bg(0,0,1), uncertain(0,1,0), foreground(1,0,0).

-The channels are in order of Background, uncertain, Foreground.
+The channels are in order -- Background, Uncertain, Foreground.

 ## Thought process while implementation :